 Will flushing DNS clear browser history?

-No, flushing DNS only clears the DNS resolver cache.
-Browser history and cache are separate and must be cleared independently.
+Nope, flushing DNS only clears the DNS resolver cache.
+Your browser history and cache are separate things and need to be cleared on their own.

 See Also